-Activity 4- Can you design a more complex circuit?
+Can you draw and design a more complex circuit?
 This time show how you could add more door contacts to simulate a full house burglar alarm system.
 Conductors or Insulators?

 We know that a working circuit needs to have a voltage source and a complete path in order for current to flow.
 This path is connected by conductors.
 Construct the simple circuit below to test different materials.
 Connect one end of a lead to the battery and the other end with a crocodile adaptor clip.
 Connect another lead from one end of a Bulb or L.E.D and the other to another crocodile adaptor clip.
 Connect different material types to each end of the crocodile clips.
 If the bulb lights up they are Conductors and if the bulb does not they are Insulators.
+Activity 16 - Construct the following circuit
-Conductors and Insulators Example 9 (figure 1) Good conductors are made of the following materials: Copper Steel Gold Aluminium Brass Insulators are the opposite of conductors as they Do Not allow current to flow across them.
-Good insulators are made from the following materials: Rubber Paper String Plastic Wood

-Activity 5- Try using other materials and construct a table of your results.
-Material tested Conductor Insulator
+Good conductors are made of the following materials: Copper Steel Gold Aluminium Brass Insulators are the opposite of conductors as they Do Not allow current to flow across them.
+Good insulators are made from the following materials: Rubber Paper String Plastic Wood Activity 17 - Results table and using other materials Try using other materials and construct a table of your results.
+Material tested Conductor Insulator Measurement with a digital multimeter Sometimes we need to know a little more about our circuits and need to measure the Voltage, Current or Resistance.

-Measurement

-Sometimes we need to know a little more about our circuits and need to measure the Voltage, Current or Resistance.
 For example, we may want to measure our battery voltage or how much current our Bulb module takes.
 We could even measure the resistance of the Light Dependent Resistor module (LDR) on a sunny day.
 Measuring Voltage

 Voltage is measured in Volts abbreviated as V. Measurement of volts is often done by a voltmeter or digital multimeter and set to read volts.
 Connections are made in parallel across the component to be measured.
-Picture for illustration only Example 10 (figure 1)
+Picture for illustration only Activity 18- Construct the following circuit